-In 2015, the Kansas State Board of Education announced a new vision for education in Kansas: Kansas leads the world in the success of each student.
-Education leaders held dozens of focus groups with thousands of Kansans to shape this vision.
-The Kansas State Board of Education and the Kansas State Department of Education (KSDE) are tracking five key outcomes to measure progress toward achieving this Kansans Can vision:
+The Kansas State Board of Education sets the Kansans Can vision for education in Kansas: Kansas leads the world in the success of each student.
+Education leaders engaged with thousands of Kansans to shape this vision and identify kindergarten readiness one of five key outcomes to measure progress.
+Kansas accreditation regulations now require each education system seeking accreditation to have in place a method of data collection approved by the State Board for collecting kindergarten-entry data.